 Designing for multiple environments

 When running your application in different environments, like those provided by Release, you may need to make some minor changes to your code to support multi-variations.
-You may need to adapt your code depending on how your framework handles CORS, or you may want to support frontends pointing to different instantiations of a backend.
+You may need to adapt your code depending on how your framework handles , or you may want to support frontends pointing to different instantiations of a backend.
 Release provides several environment variables to use in your application to assist you to properly configure your application to work in multiple environments.

 Release provides the following environment variables: